theforeman/foreman-documentation/README.md

 This git repository contains the following documentation:

 * Official documentation for the Katello project
-* PoC of improving documentation for the Foreman project.
+* Work in progress of improving documentation for the Foreman project.
 See [this milestone](https://github.com/theforeman/foreman-documentation/milestone/3) to check the progress.

 For official Foreman documentation, see [Foreman Manual](https://theforeman.org/manuals/latest/index.html).